Considering an appeal

 Chair of the Board of Studies: The academic member of staff who leads the meetings of the Board of Studies.
 This is normally the Dean of the Faculty/School, or the Academic Director of the Doctoral College in the case of doctoral provision, and will be the person who will make a decision regarding your Stage 1 Academic Appeal.
 See Where to submit your appeal to identify the Chair of the Board of Studies for your programme.

 Director of Academic Registry: The Director of Academic Registry is head of a professional service department that provides a range of academic and regulatory administrative support to the University community.
 In the context of Regulation 17, at Stage 2(A), the Director of Academic Registry may review the Stage 1 decisions taken by Chairs of the Boards of Study if no prima facie case was established.
 You can contact the Director of Academic Registry at firstname.lastname@example.org.

 Office of the Independent Adjudicator (OIA): The OIA is an independent body, external to the University, set up to review student complaints.
 You can apply to the OIA for a review of your case if you remain dissatisfied with the outcome when both stages of the University Appeal procedure have been completed.

-University Secretary (Acting): The Acting University Secretary oversees compliance with relevant legislation, University policies and governance structures.
-In the context of Regulation 17, at Stage 2(B), the Acting University Secretary is responsible for reviewing the Stage 1 decisions resulting from Executive Action or a Board of Studies Appeal Sub-Committee where the student remains dissatisfied with the outcome.
+Secretary to Senate: In the context of Regulation 17, at Stage 2(B), the Secretary to Senate is responsible for reviewing the Stage 1 decisions resulting from Executive Action or an Appeal Hearing where the student remains dissatisfied with the outcome.